 Cotton soaks up moisture and holds onto it, so it dries very slowly.
-This is great for making towels but no good for making clothing such as hiking trousers and t-shirts which are going to be used for outdoor activities.
+This is great for making towels but no good for making clothing such as trekking trousers and t-shirts which are going to be used for outdoor activities.
 When out hill walking your clothing will get wet from rain, perspiration and perhaps fording a stream.
 This is when the problems start if your wearing cotton.
 Wet clothing is very bad at insulation, in fact, wearing a pair of wet cotton jeans is possibly worse than being naked.
 Then, if the wind picks up and the air temperature drops you can find yourself in a situation where you are losing heat faster than your body can generate it.
 This results in hypothermia and in some cases, death.

 These synthetic, fast wicking materials help to regulate body temperature because when you’re working hard in hot conditions, your trouser fabric wicks away perspiration to the surface where it evaporates to provide cooling.
 Then, later in the day, after exercise and as the sun goes down so the air temperature drops, the fact that your trouser fabric is dry helps to provide insulation to keep you warm.

 Wet cotton jeans stick to your legs and feel cold and uncomfortable, they also restrict leg movement so you have to work harder to cover less distance in a longer time.
-Wet cotton jeans are also very heavy so your performance is dismal compared to someone wearing lightweight, fast wicking walking trousers.
+Wet cotton jeans are also very heavy so your performance is dismal compared to someone wearing lightweight, fast wicking hiking pants.
 If you take two people with the same strength and fitness, the one wearing lightweight trekking trousers will easily outperform the one wearing heavy denim jeans.

-The wind is also a factor, the best quality outdoor trousers are made with tightly woven synthetic fibres which stop the wind.
+The wind is also a factor, the best quality mountain trousers are made with tightly woven synthetic fibres which stop the wind.
 This helps to keep you nice and comfortable.
 When mountain climbing, the higher you go, the stronger the wind and the cooler the temperature so wearing the right clothing becomes increasingly important.

 Breathability is also important.
 A breathable fabric allows hot moist vapour from your perspiring body to pass through to the outside so you can stay dry and comfortable.
-Wet fabrics can’t breath so it’s important to wear trousers made from materials which dry quickly.
+Wet fabrics can’t breath so it’s important to wear mountain trousers made from materials which dry quickly.

-The best hiking trousers are made from stretch fabric, so the fabric blend will typically be something like 95% nylon and 5% elastane, spandex or Lycra.
+The best hiking pants are made from stretch fabric, so the fabric blend will typically be something like 95% nylon and 5% elastane, spandex or Lycra.
 This permits easy, high stepping movements over rough terrain and boulders.

 Weight is also a critical factor.
-A typical pair of walking trousers weighs 425 gm for size large including the belt whilst a pair of jeans weighs 732 gm for size large and that’s without the belt.
+A typical pair of trekking trousers weighs 425 gm for size large including the belt whilst a pair of jeans weighs 732 gm for size large and that’s without the belt.
 Travelling light enables you to go further, faster and for longer.
 The weight difference increases dramatically when you add water.

-Walking trousers win again with regard to robustness and longevity.
+Mountain trousers win again with regard to robustness and longevity.
 Many have reinforced knees and seats plus extra stitching in important places.
 Also, in addition to this, the nylon and polyester fabrics used are harder wearing than cotton.
 In some cases, rip stop fabrics are also used, so if you get caught on some barbed wire, the tear is kept to a minimum.

 Next, we have the DWR (Durable Water Repellent) finish which is applied to the surface of most outdoor pants.
 This ensures that rainwater beads up and runs off thereby stopping the fabric from wetting out to give maximum breathability.
 However, heavy rainfall will penetrate the DWR and the fabric will wet out until the heavy rain passes and the rapid drying out process begins so that comfort can be quickly restored.